ciDSproj/ciDSproj.github.io/_machinelearning/machinelearning-3.md

 ---
 title: "Wine Classification"
-excerpt: "In this project I built classification models for predicting wine classes applying various methods of feature selection for dimensionality reduction..<br/>"
+excerpt: "In this project I built classification models for predicting wine classes applying various methods of feature selection for dimensionality reduction.<br/>"

 collection: machinelearning
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.
 <br/>
 [GitHub](https://github.com/ciDSproj/wine_classification)

+---

+Dimensionality reduction via feature selection allows reducing the complexity of the model and avoiding overfitting.
+Via feature selection we select a subset of the original features, or we can apply regularization techniques.

+Below are some plots showing the top features selected by different techniques.

+Here we can see the relative importance of the features in the wine dataset using a random forest model.